Quickstart¶

 We recommend collecting the following information beforehand to streamline the process.

-• A list of web domains used by your company (for example, “yourcompany.com”)
+A list of web domains used by your company (for example, “example.com”)

 A user account in Hyperview corresponds to a real-world user.
 Individuals can have multiple user accounts to satisfy different job functions (for example, IT Manager and QA).
 You must create domains, groups, and user accounts.
 Refer to Administering user accounts for detailed documentation.